cloudfoundry-community/autosleep/doc/build.md

 #Build
 How to build the application yourself.

+## Edit sources

+The project relies on the Lombok code generation.
+Install the corresponding plugin in your IDE to edit sources with valid syntax

 ## Launch build and unit tests

 Retrieve the sources, and execute the following command in the root directory of the project: